How To Prevent Altitude Sickness - Visit Colorado Springs

 5. Drink more water and replenish electrolytes

 Stay hydrated!
-At higher altitudes the air is drier which will dehydrate you much more quickly.
-A good rule of thumb to follow: The higher up you go, the more water you should drink.
+At higher altitudes, the air is drier, which will dehydrate you more quickly.
+A good rule of thumb: the higher up you go, the more water you should drink.
 In fact, drinking twice your normal water intake is suggested at higher altitudes.
-To replenish electrolytes you can eat foods containing high amounts of potassium– think avocados, bananas and broccoli –or drink an electrolyte infused beverage.
+To replenish electrolytes, you can eat foods containing high amounts of potassium– think avocados, bananas and broccoli –or drink an electrolyte-infused beverage.
+Begin increasing your water intake several days before arriving to improve acclimatization.

 6. Eat more calories

-One of the benefits of being at a higher altitude is that your body will naturally burn more calories because it is working harder to get enough oxygen to keep your body working.
+One of the benefits of being at a higher altitude is that your body naturally burns more calories because it works harder to get enough oxygen.
 Increase your calorie intake to keep your body healthy and energized.
-Focus on nutrient-dense foods such as lean proteins, whole grains, fruits, and vegetables.
+Avoid excess salt and favor carbohydrate-rich, nutrient-dense foods (like bananas, potatoes and whole grains) to help maintain energy and hydration levels.

 7. Use sun protection

-The atmosphere is thinner at higher elevations, providing you less protection from the sun's UV rays.
-To protect yourself from sunburn follow these tips year-round: apply SPF to any exposed skin, including a lip balm with SPF in it, and wear sunglasses and sun-protective clothing.
+The atmosphere is thinner at higher elevations, providing you with less protection from the sun's UV rays.
+To protect yourself from sunburn, follow these tips year-round: apply SPF to any exposed skin, including lips and wear sunglasses and sun-protective clothing.

 8. Bring layers

 Another thing to prepare for with the thinner atmosphere is changing temperatures.
-It is common for people to feel warmer during the day than the actual temperature and chilly after sunset.
+It is common for people to feel warmer during the day and chilly after sunset.
 Bring multiple layers with you so you can maintain a comfortable body temperature throughout the day.

 9. Always travel with a companion